Dual Lower Bounds for Approximate Degree and Markov-Bernstein Inequalities: A Constructive Proof of Markov-Bernstein Inequalities

 While A. A. Markov's inequality for the first derivative has a short proof (see \cite{bowlinggreen} for a proof using tools from approximation theory), the generalization to higher derivatives is considered a deep theorem \cite{shadrin}.
 The shortest known proof of this theorem proceeds in two steps \cite[Section 3.1]{shadrin}.
 In the first step, it is shown that among all points $x \in [-1, 1]$, the quantity $\sup_{p \in B} |p^{(k)}(x)|$ is maximized at $x=1$, where again $B$ is the set of degree $n$ polynomials $p$ with real coefficients such that $\|p\|_{[-1, 1]} \le 1$.
 In the second step, it is shown that $p^{(k)}(1) \le T^{(k)}_n(1) \|p\|_{[-1, 1]}$.
 It is this second step that we prove here using complementary slackness.

-The following lemma, found in \cite{heineman}, relates the determinant of a Vandermonde matrix that skips a row to the determinant of an ordinary Vandermonde matrix.
+The following lemma, found in \cite{heineman}, relates the determinant of a Vandermonde matrix having the degrees of the monomials in its last $(n-k)$ rows incremented by $1$ to the determinant of an ordinary Vandermonde matrix.
 For each integer $0 \le k \le n$, we define the elementary symmetric polynomial

 \begin{lemma} Let $0 \le k \le n$.
 Then

 \end{lemma}

 \begin{proposition} Let $p$ be a polynomial of degree $n$ with $|p(x)| \le 1$ for $x \in [-1, 1]$.
 Then